Chicago's Most Popular Tourist Attractions

 The famed Art Institute of Chicago, 111 S Michigan Ave, houses over a quarter of a million works of art that represent more than 5,000 years of human expression.
 There are galleries devoted to art from countries all over the world as well as to different mediums.
 The most famous gallery is that of the Impressionists and Post-Impressionists.
 Well known works of art include Claude Monet's "Haystacks" and Renoir's "Two Sisters", as well as the pointillism favorite "A Sunday Afternoon on the Island of La Grande Jatte".
 There are also frequent temporary exhibitions that require special admission.

 TLTip: The Art Institute of Chicago is open until 8pm on Thursday evenings, and if you're an Illinois resident you get free admission starting at 5.
+Find more Free museum days and other things to do here.

 Field Museum of Natural History